-Finally, it can also be used to carry out a one-off installation of the standard WordPress application instead of the official Synology Package Center version. i started with the latter but have now abandoned it, because I want the most up-to-date version as soon as it is released.
+Finally, it can also be used to carry out a one-off installation of the standard WordPress application instead of the official Synology Package Center version.
+I started with the latter but have now abandoned it, because it takes so long for security patches to be released.

 1. When WordPress.org releases a new version, it can take several weeks before the equivalent Synology Package becomes available.
 Most of the recent updates have been patches for security vulnerabilities so having quick access to updates is important.

 2. While the manual installation process for the WordPress.org version is a little more complex than the wizard-driven Synology Package version, it gives you more control over the installation.

 - In your WordPress Dashboard go to Plugins > Add New and search for All-in-One WP Migration.